Louashka/2sr-robot/README.md

 This two-threshold system makes the state transitions robust and reliable, preventing the robot from attempting to move before its structure is truly rigid.
 The animation below illustrates this process: a command is sent, the temperature changes, and the FSM waits for the correct threshold to be crossed before officially changing the segment's state.

-The complete logic for handling stiffness transitions in VSB segments is implemented in the [FSMController](control/stiffness_handler.py#L12) class.
+The complete logic for handling stiffness transitions in VSB segments is implemented in the [stiffness FSM](control/stiffness.py#L12) class.

 ## Hybrid Kinematics